JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

    Now the view model will emit signals whenever this property changes.

+5. If you see an error saying that the shared module is unresolved, run the app.
-5. Call the `greeting()` function, which now also loads data from the SpaceX API, and save the result in the `text` property:
+6. Call the `greeting()` function, which now also loads data from the SpaceX API, and save the result in the `text` property:

     ```swift
     class ViewModel: ObservableObject {